qutech/QuMADA/docs/tutorials.rst

 .. py:function:: subscribe(self, parameters: list[Parameter]) -> None

-We have to tell the Qtools Buffer as well as the instruments which parameters shall be measured.
+We have to tell the QuMADA Buffer as well as the instruments which parameters shall be measured.
 Therefore, we need a subscribe method.
 It requires a list of parameters to add.
 The subscribe method has to make sure that the chosen parameters are valid (part of the instrument and usable in combination with the buffer and each other), tell the measurement instrument to write the parameters' measurement values into its buffer and add the parameters to the _subscribed_parameters property of the buffer class.